elshadaghazade/owasp_top10_2023_vulnerable_app/README.md

 npm run build && npm start
 ```

-To generate codebase documentation:
+To generate codebase documentation, all static files of documentation will be located in the docs folder after the generation process:

 ```bash
 npm run doc:gen
 ```

-After the documentation generation all doc files will be located in the "docs" folder.